 Ginkgo biloba, which is also known as maidenhair, is an ancient plant extract that has been used in China medicinally to heal various health ailments for thousands of years.
-In fact, the University of Maryland Medical Center reports that ginkgo biloba is the oldest tree species on earth, and today it is one of the top-selling herbal treatments worldwide.
+In fact, this is reported by Examine.com to be “the most commonly ingested herb for brain health.”
+(1)

 What Is Ginkgo Biloba?